igemsoftware2019/Team_UESTC_Software/README.md

 All endeavors make BioMaster 2.0 a more integrated and more user-friendly database, which provides synthetic biologists with stable data updating and search services in the long term.

-## BioMe
+## BioME

 Hope to make the idea of ynthetic biology more accessible and easier to the public, we decided to develop a puzzle game.
-BioMe comes out.
+BioME comes out.

-### usage
+  ### Usage
-After clone, go to folder BioMe where contain all we need.
+After clone, go to folder BioME where contain all we need.
 Just click "Catan(1).exe" to play.
 Remeber unchecking "windowed".
-For linux user, you need get help from wine running BioMe.
+For linux user, you need get help from wine running BioME.